About Florence County

 • Copy fees are established by Wisconsin Statutes §59.43 and typically run $2.00 for the first page and $1.00 for each additional page; certified copies carry an additional fee.

 Wisconsin law requires that documents affecting real estate be recorded to provide constructive notice to subsequent purchasers and creditors.
-Florence County currently does not offer a comprehensive online property records search portal, though some basic information may be accessible through third-party services.
-Property tax records are maintained separately by the Florence County Treasurer's office at the same courthouse address, phone (715) 528-3201.
+Florence County currently does not offer a full online property records search portal, though some basic information may be accessible through third-party services.
+Property tax records are maintained separately by Florence County Treasurer's office at the same courthouse address

 Tax records include assessed valuations, mill rates, payment history, and delinquency status.
-The Florence County Land Information Office maintains Geographic Information System (GIS) parcel mapping data, though online public access may be limited.
-Property owners and prospective buyers should contact the County Assessor at (715) 528-3207 for current assessment information, property characteristics, and comparable sales data used in valuations.
+Florence County Land Information Office maintains Geographic Information System (GIS) parcel mapping data, though online public access may be limited.
+Property owners and prospective buyers should contact the Municipal Assessor for current assessment information, property characteristics, and comparable sales data used in valuations.

 Vital Records

 Vital records for Florence County, Wisconsin, are maintained by both local and state agencies depending on the record type and date.
-Birth and death certificates are filed with the Florence County Register of Deeds office at 501 Lake Avenue, Florence, WI 54121, phone (715) 528-3206, which serves as the local vital records custodian.
+Birth and death certificates are filed with Florence County Register of Deeds office at 501 Lake Avenue, Florence, WI 54121, which is the local vital records custodian.
 However, most requests for certified copies should be directed to the Wisconsin Department of Health Services, Vital Records Office, PO Box 309, Madison, WI 53701-0309, phone 608-266-1371.

 • Birth certificates cost $20 for the first copy and $3 for each additional copy ordered simultaneously; death certificates cost $20 per copy.